Getting & Using Sandbags

 Napa, CA 94559

 When a flood threat develops, the City provides sandbags free of charge.
-The usual location for this operation is Memorial Stadium at 1340 Menlo Avenue.
 This emergency distribution begins when a flood or flash flood watch is posted by the National Weather Service for the Napa River and/or its tributaries.
 In some cases, sandbag operations may be initiated prior to a watch or warning if conditions warrant.
 Follow this link to check the current status of watches and warnings.

 How to Fill & Stack Sandbags